MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-usage-metrics.md

 ### Discrepancies between REST APIs and usage metrics

 The Power BI [Reports REST APIs](/rest/api/power-bi/reports) and [Admin REST APIs](/rest/api/power-bi/admin) also use Power BI service data.
 For the reasons described in the previous section, report counts (the number of reports) from the APIs can differ from report counts in usage metrics.
 Report counts derived from the APIs are unaffected by client issues and should be considered accurate.
 Also note that the admin APIs give you the "current state" of the Power BI deployment and only consider what exists at the time of the request.
-The My workspace usage metrics report has 90 days of data, and the "total count" represents unique reports viewed over 90 days.
+The report usage metrics has 90 days of data, and the "total count" represents unique reports viewed over 90 days.
 If reports are deleted after they are viewed, they are not counted by the admin APIs but will be counted in the historical data feeding the usage report.

-### My workspace usage metrics aren't supported with Private Links
+### Report usage metrics aren't supported with Private Links

-If your organization is using [Private Links](../enterprise/service-security-private-links.md), My workspace usage metrics reports will contain no data.
+If your organization is using [Private Links](../enterprise/service-security-private-links.md), report usage metrics will contain no data.
 There is currently a limitation when transferring client information over private links.

 ### Other considerations

-You need to view the content in your My workspace, from within that workspace, at least once.
+You need to view the content in your report, from within that workspace, at least once.
 If there are no views of the content from the workspace itself at least once, data isn't correlated from the application views in the Usage Metrics Report.
 To unblock the processing of data for this report, just view the content from your workspace at least once.

 ## Frequently asked questions